TehMuffinMoo/ibPS/docs/BloxOne/Generic Wrapper/index.md

 ```

 ## SET
-This is a generic wrapper function which allows you to create custom calls to update objects from the BloxOne APIs.
+This is a generic wrapper function which allows you to create custom calls to update objects from the Infoblox Portal APIs.
 It supports pipeline input from Get-B1Object
 Be mindful that read-only fields may be returned and will need removing prior to submitting the data.
 You can use the -Fields parameter on Get-B1Object to specify the fields to return to avoid having to strip them out.